natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-7B.md

 '''Pros:'''

+* Powerful engine, even without WEP can climb at decent rate
-* Armament is a big step up from Yak-1: Nose-mounted 1 x 20 mm ShVAK & 2 x 12.7 mm UBS machine gun proves a very effective combination
+* Nose-mounted 1 x 20 mm ShVAK & 2 x 12.7 mm UBS machine gun proves a very effective combination
 * Capable of using rockets for both air and ground targets

 '''Cons:'''

-* No WEP, prone to overheating in realistic and simulator battles
+* No WEP, engine temperature readings turn yellow quickly
-* Engine underperforms above 4,000 m; incapable of intercepting high-altitude bombers
+* Engine underperforms above 4,000 m, making the Yak-7B incapable of intercepting high-altitude bombers
-* Worse manoeuvrability compared to all other Yakovlev fighter series
+* Worse manoeuvrability compared to all other low-tier Yakovlev fighters
-* The wooden airframe can't sustain high compression during dive in high speed, resulting in wing rips above 500 km/h
+* The wooden airframe can't sustain high compression during dive in high speed, resulting in wing rips above 650 km/h
 * Any kind of fire will quickly spread across the plane

 == History ==